software-mansion-labs/react-native-turbo-demo/packages/navigation/README.md

 To obtain `url` for current screen, use `useCurrentUrl` hook function.

+### Defining custom behavior for `navigateTo` function

+`useWebviewNavigate` hook returns two utilities:

+- `navigateTo` - function that allows you to navigate to a given URL and action
+- `getDispatchAction` - function which might be useful when you want to add more functionalities to behavior of `navigateTo` function.
+This function returns:
+  - `actionToDispatch` - action which can be dispatched via `navigator.dispatch`
+  - `rootNavigator` - root navigator
+  - `willChangeTopmostNavigator` - function that returns `true` if the navigator will change the topmost navigator
+  - `state` - navigation state

+You can see an example of using `getDispatchAction` in the [example app](../../example/src/screens/WebView.tsx).

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.